Learn how gynecomastia surgery from Dr Dufresne can treat your abnormally large breasts and help you regain a normal chest.

 Once Dr Dufresne knows how much fat and glandular tissue was contained within the breasts, he may choose a surgical approach to best suit your needs.
 Do not hesitate to ask Dr Dufresne any questions you may have during initial consultation including concerns about the recommended treatment or the cost involved.
 Treatment of gynecomastia may be covered by medical insurance, but the policies vary greatly.
 Check with your policy or call your carrier to be sure.
 If you are covered, make certain you get written preauthorization for treatment recommended by your surgeon.

 Dr Dufresne will give you specific instructions on how to prepare for surgery including guidelines on eating, drinking, and taking certain medicines or vitamins.
 Smokers should plan to stop smoking for a minimum of one to two weeks before surgery and during recovery.
 Smoking decreases circulation, interferes the proper healing and therefore has a higher complication rate.
 It is therefore, essential to follow all Dr Dufresne’s surgical instructions.

 Correction of enlarged male breast may be performed under general or, in some cases, under local anesthesia plus sedation.
 Dr Dufresne will discuss which option is recommended for you and why this is the option of choice.

-Surgery for gynecomastia is most often performed as an outpatient procedure, but in extreme cases of those where other medical conditions present cause for concern, an overnight hospital stay may be recommended.
-The surgery itself usually takes about an hour and a half to two hours to complete.
+Gynecomastia surgery is most often performed as an outpatient procedure, but in extreme cases of those where other medical conditions present cause for concern, an overnight hospital stay may be recommended.
+Gynecomastia surgery itself usually takes about an hour and a half to two hours to complete.
 However, more extensive procedures may take longer.

 After Your Surgery